Neha/genAI-for-beginners/notes/cheat-sheet.md

 ### LLMs vs FMs
 while all large language models can be considered foundational models within the context of language, not all foundational models are large language models.
 Foundational models represent a broader concept that includes multi-modal and general-purpose models.

+In AI fundamentals difference between LLMs and FMs is important:

+1 .
+LLMs are general purpose or FMs?

+2 .
+LLMs are specialied or FMs?

 ### temperature
 tempertaure is a hyperparameters (value between 0-1) which helps in setting the model's output creativeness.
 Example: 0 means very strict and low creativeness (means low chances of hallucination), 1 means model's output will be more align to being creative and can create hallucinatied results.